kae-chi/Fake_Mote/README.md

 ## How to launch GUI

-1. Open terminal (mac) or git bash (windows) and enter the following
+1. Open terminal (Mac) or git bash (windows) and enter the following

 ```
 % git clone https://phab.burpg.space/diffusion/80/webgui.git